jorgehmodesto/arizonatest/readme.md

 ## What you need to know before running

+-- If you are using docker, with docker-compose...
+AWESOME!
+You just need to run the command "./run.sh", and let all the magic happen!

+-- If you prefer to provide all the server conf, you must remember that:

 This project will communicate well, with a MySQL database, using Eloquent.
 But you can easily change it, by editing its .env config file :D

 Dont forget about running the command "composer install" inside your server, in order to install all the project's dependencies

+This project depends of a migration and a seeder to run well, so please, do it! :D

 I think thats all \o/